zalenix/portaldocs/portal-sdk/generated/top-extensions-telemetry.md

 The telemetry data can be viewed a number of ways.
 Developers can review telemetry data by using existing dashboards, or they can run queries on the **Kusto** databases.

+<a name="permissions"></a>
+## Permissions

 To run or create modified versions of **Kusto** queries, you will need access to the  **Kusto** data tables.
-All Azure employees should have access.
+All Azure employees should have access to the Kusto clusters.
+The way permissions are granted is through inheritance of the overall AAD group, which is `REDMOND\AZURE-ALL-PSV` for teams in C+E, and `REDMOND\AZURE-ALL-FPS` for teams outside.
+We do not grant individual access.

  If you cannot access **Kusto**, verify whether  you have joined your team's standard access group as specified in  [http://aka.ms/standardaccess](http://aka.ms/standardaccess).
-Some group names are non-intuitive, so if you are unable to locate the correct group within the table, you may need to create a new group.
-To do that please follow the instructions in the section named '​Finding and joining an RBAC project'.
+Some group names in the table of team projects  named 'Active ​Azure Team Projects' are non-intuitive, so if you are unable to locate the correct group within the table, you may need to create a new group.
+To do that please follow the instructions in the section named '​Finding and joining an RBAC project', or look for the link named '[Azure RBAC Getting Started Guide](http://aka.ms/portalfx/telemetryaccess/newgroup)'.
 Ensure your request has been approved.
 If you have been denied for any reason, or if the access group is not listed,  please reach out to   <a href="mailto:ibiza-telemetry@microsoft.com?subject=Standard Permission Access for Kusto Databases">Ibiza Telemetry</a>.

 The **Kusto** Explorer application that can be saved to your local computer is located at [http://kusto-us/ke/Kusto.Explorer.application](http://kusto-us/ke/Kusto.Explorer.application).
 Queries can also be run against the Kusto database by using the **Kusto.WebExplorer** that is located at [https://ailoganalyticsportal-privatecluster.cloudapp.net](https://ailoganalyticsportal-privatecluster.cloudapp.net)